Alberto J. Safra: Biography

-Safra was born to a Jewish family, the son of Vicky (née Sarfaty) and Joseph Safra (1938–2020).
+Safra was born to a Syrian Jewish family, the son of Vicky (née Sarfaty) and Joseph Safra (1938–2020).
 He has three siblings: Jacob J. Safra, Esther Safra Dayan (married to Carlos Dayan, son of Sasson Dayan), and David J. Safra.
 He graduated from the Wharton School of Business. and then went to work for his father where he shared responsibility for Banco Safra in Brazil with his younger brother David (Alberto was responsible for corporate banking while David was responsible for investment banking).
 His brother Jacob managed the Safra group's international operations (Safra National Bank of New York and J. Safra Sarasin of Switzerland).
 In 2012, his father acquired 100% of Banco Safra.

 In 2019, Alberto stepped down from the bank's administration and from his position on the Board to dedicate himself to personal projects.
 It was reported that he left after a dispute with his brother David over Banco Safra's expansion into retail banking.
 He then founded ASA Investments, a São Paulo-based asset-management firm with offices in Rio de Janeiro and New York.
 In 2022, ASA acquired CORE, a real estate fund.

 The multimarket ASA Hedge, Alberto Safra's main fund, showed the best profitability in 2022 out of 188 funds monitored by Bloomberg, and was ranked among the best in the market, reaching first place in September in the ranking published by UOL, with its profitability emphasized by G1 among multimarket funds with the highest return in 2022: 318% of CDI.
 ASA Hedge defied a trend of record redemptions for the Brazilian fund industry in 2022, recording around R$1.7 billion in net raising for the year, compared to R$84 billion in net redemptions in multimarket funds.